← Help center

 Conditional / rule-based fees → Additional Rules + PreArrive

-Fees that only apply when a rule is broken belong in the Additional Rules field of the listing, with a specific amount tied to a specific condition.
+Fees tied to a rule violation belong in the Additional Rules field of the listing, with a specific amount tied to a specific condition.
+They still need supporting proof if you later submit a request.
 Examples:

-• Unauthorised-party fee — “$1500 one-time if more than 12 people are present without prior approval.”
+• Unauthorized-party fee: “$1500 one-time if more than 12 people are present without prior approval.”

 Occupancy or pet changes mid-stay → Airbnb’s Change Reservation flow